fabianlanza/fabianlanza/README.md

 # Hey there, I'm Fabian!
 I'm a student, and a developer!
-I've been learning Python and C++.
+I've been learning Python, C++, and C#.
 I also know a bit of HTML and Java

 ## Status
 I'm currently Learning **Python**, **C++** and **Studying**.